andreasfischbach/TestFunctionEvaluation/README.md

 # Test Function Evaluation
-This repository delivers supplementary material for the article Improving the Reliability of Test Functions Generators.
+This repository delivers supplementary material for the article * *Improving the Reliability of Test Functions Generators* *.

 ## Jupyter Notebook
 In [mixedModels.ipynb](mixedModels.ipynb) you find the code to evaluate the performance of (several) continuous optimization algorithms based on an ANOVA approach w.r.t mixed models.